wocss/generic.shared/README.md

 # Shared

-The wocss shared module contains several high-level rulesets which apply a consistent, shared declaration (typically margins) across a number of elements.
+The `wocss-generic-shared` module contains several high-level rulesets which apply a consistent, shared declaration (typically margins) across a number of elements.

 Install using npm: